cmeziere/msds610-dbkeys/README.md

 <img src="img/2.png" >

 ### 3. Use
+Filtering by a column that is not a Primary or Unique Key returns multiple rows:
 ```
 SELECT * FROM socials WHERE first_name = 'Jessica';
 ```
+Filtering by a Primary or Unique Key returns a unique row:
 ```
 SELECT * FROM socials WHERE ssn = 676933726;
 ```